RonanBav/Task-Website/README.md

 REST Api, CRUD endpoints, usage of DTOs, LINQ, Login/Register page through use of JWT (JSON Web Tokens), along with other features.

 To Do:
-Custom Categories
+Custom Categories,
-Dynamically placing tasks
+Dynamically placing tasks,
-Adding other users as friends
+Adding other users as friends,
-Interacting with friends and making tasks together Deployement
+Interacting with friends and making tasks together, Deployement